-The District Council Mutual Aid Protocol (Appendix 1 - to follow)
+The District Council Mutual Aid Protocol (circulated)

 This protocol was developed in 2009.
 It provides a statement of intent, rather than a binding protocol to enable councils to provide mutual aid to each other during an emergency or business continuity disruption that goes beyond the resources of an individual council.